 Cost of ChatGPT versus Google’s Bard

 A final difference can be found in the price tag of both tools.
 Google’s Bard is not currently available to everyone.
 The waiting list allows interested parties to apply for admission.
 Those who do have access do not have to pay for it (yet).
-Bard is currently free to use.
+Bard is currently one of the free AI chatbots.

 The cost of ChatGPT varies.
-The standard version of ChatGPT is free to use for anyone who has an OpenAI account.
+The standard version of ChatGPT is available for free to anyone who has an OpenAI account.
 OpenAI has also released a premium version of the tool, namely, ChatGPT Plus.
-This version is available for $20 per month.
-ChatGPT Plus works faster, is available more often and allows you to work with ChatGPT-4.
+This version is available for $20 per month and offers access to premium features.
+ChatGPT Plus works faster, is more often available, and makes it possible to work with ChatGPT-4, which leads to faster response times and a better user experience.

-It is also possible to integrate ChatGPT‘s API into existing processes.
+It is also possible to integrate the ChatGPT API into existing processes.
 The cost of the API depends on the data model chosen and the number of words it processes.
+This integration can help companies improve customer relationship management or use ready-made templates to automate processes.

 The best AI solution